Amos47/2400/Chapter2/Ch02_Backstory.md

 ![Nature of information](https://raw.githubusercontent.com/robertriordan/2400/master/Images/nature_of_info.png)

 Here in this chapter, as almost always, many authors use the term *information when they actually mean data* (if you agree with my interpretation and definition).
 As a rule of thumb, when experts here are talking about exchanging information, in most cases they mean data.
 A message, for example, such as the spoken word is simply a stream of sounds.
-It's only information (capable of causing change) when it's interpreted by the recipient and mapped onto concepts that are familiar to her or him.
+It's only information (capable of causing change) when it's interpreted by a recipient and mapped onto concepts that are familiar to that recipient - be they human or machine.
 Someone yelling "Fire!" in a language that I don't understand is not information.
 It's sounds that I can't measure or calibrate or interpret.
 It's data.
 Please remain clear on this despite all the loose talk in this chapter.

 I have arranged Katz’s five types into three groups, then ranked them in terms of their importance to us as students of business.
 Moreover, I have added a column delineating the approach taken by ICT to the challenge of how to deal with each group.
 Let’s begin at the bottom, and explain each in turn.